Watch how to plan a cycle route:

 When you plan a Beeline route, your route will be plotted from your current location to the destination that you set, you can change the start location at any point by tapping on it.
 You can adjust these to tailor your route to one that suits you best.

 Enter your destination by either tapping the location on the map or using the search function in the ‘Where to?’ at the bottom of the screen.

 If it is a simple A to B type of day, that is it!
 From here you can choose to ride the route given, or blaze your own path with light guidance by choosing the Compass option.

 For the longer days, you can also add stops along the way if there are any specific places that you would like to pass through on your ride.
 These are called waypoints.

 First of all, what is a waypoint?

 A waypoint is just a way of segmenting a journey.
-Once your destination is set you can either type your waypoints into the top search bar (that has 'via' next to it) or you can tap anywhere on the grey line to drop a pin on the map.
-Once your pin has been dropped you can click and hold on it to drag it to anywhere you like on the map.
+Once your destination is set you can tap anywhere on the selected (blue) route line to drop a pin, or open the new, expanded view in the bottom right corner to add as many points along the way as you fancy!
+You can then click and hold the pin to drag it to anywhere you like on the map if adjustments are needed.